Heparin

-HEPARIN will be administered by a healthcare professional; do not self-administer.
-Some people may experience hemorrhage, thrombocytopenia (low platelets), hypersensitivity reactions, and elevations of liver enzyme (aminotransferase) levels.
-Most of these side effects of HEPARIN do not require medical attention and gradually resolve over time.
+Heparin will be administered by a healthcare professional; do not self-administer.
+Some people may experience haemorrhage, thrombocytopenia (low platelets), hypersensitivity reactions, and elevations of liver enzyme (aminotransferase) levels.
+Most of these side effects of Heparin do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Medicinal Benefits